CES 2018: Blackout at tech's biggest show

 The largest consumer electronics show in the world has found itself in the dark.

 Much of the Las Vegas Convention Center lost power on Wednesday morning in the middle of CES 2018, the massive annual gathering of technology companies.
-The cause of the outage was unknown and lasted about two hours.
+Rain caused the outage, which lasted about two hours.

+"A preliminary assessment indicates that condensation from heavy rainfall caused a flashover on one of the facility's transformers," according to a statement from the Las Vegas Visitor and Convention Authority, NV Energy and the Consumer Technology Association.

 The event is spread across multiple locations around Las Vegas, but the 3.2 million square foot convention center hosts the main attraction.
 The show floor is a maze of power-hungry gadget and technology demos.
 There are giant walls of OLED TVs, a virtual reality ride, and internet-connected smart fridges that still can't keep food from spoiling without electricity.